DylanGriffith/smex/README.md

 Since this is just a standard `GenServer` you can add to any supervision tree you want or do any other stuff you can do with a `GenServer`.

+## Motivation
+RabbitMQ is awesome and asynchronous message passing is so hot right now.
+AMQP is complicated with lots of features that it forces you to understand even for simple use cases.
+Protocol buffers are fast and efficient data formats and translate neatly into elixir structs.
+This library provides a really straightforward way of getting started with these awesome libraries and intends to still provide you with the option of utilising more advanced features of AMQP when/if you eventually need it.